LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

           totalArea += tris[idx].area();
       });

-  * If at this point your kernel is not working/segfaulting, it's hopefully a logical error, and you can debug the kernel without diving into debugging tools.
+  * If at this point your kernel is not working/segfaulting, it is hopefully a logical error, and you can debug the kernel without diving into debugging tools.
   * Utilize ``printf()`` for debugging output